 Take Action Now to Ensure DFARS Compliance

 With new security threats emerging all the time, large general contractors and construction firms cannot afford to ignore the issue of DFARS compliance any longer.
-If you do not already have a trusted Managed IT Services Provider helping your company to be in compliance with the regulations, it is time to reach out to one today.
+If you do not already have a trusted Managed IT Services Provider who specializes in IT Services for General Contractors, helping your company to be in compliance with the regulations, it is time to reach out to one today.